mmmarinho/ROS2_Tutorial/docs/source/source_after_build.rst

    Package 'python_package_with_a_node' not found

 As the workspace grows bigger and the packages more complex, figuring out such errors becomes a considerable hassle.
-One suggestion is to always source after a build, so that sourcing errors can always be ruled out.
+My suggestion is to always source after a build, so that sourcing errors can always be ruled out.

 .. code :: console